We are committed to…

 The state of sanitary facilities at our university is a sad deplorable state of affairs.
 It should be part of the general standard that bins are provided in alle toilet cabins.
 There must be a possibility to purchase sanitary products in the sanitary rooms, especially if shopping facilities are not available close to the university.

 In our opinion, this is a basic supply.
 We do not want to continue to accept this state and are working towards changing it.

 Broadening your own horizon

-In some cases, freely selectable ECTS cannot be truly be chosen freely: This is the case, for example, for courses offered by the University of Philosophy, whose courses are not recognized by all faculties without problems.
+In some cases, freely selectable ECTS cannot be truly chosen freely: This is the case, for example, with offers from the Language Centre, where not all language courses can be selected without problems at all faculties.
 The portfolio of our graduates is rounded off by these interdisciplinary abilities and we cannot tolerate any obstacles being put in our way.
-All these courses must be easily accessible and recognized accordingly.
+Such modules must be easily accessible and recognized accordingly.